Strategic Advantages through Social Responsiveness: The Case of Certified B-Corps

 Social enterprises or hybrid firms are those organizations that seek to fulfill certain goals for the common good (e.g., economic development, food security, and sustainability, gender equality, environmental protection, access to education, financial inclusion) while seeking profitability.

 Scholars have described that the pursuit of dual missions leads to several internal and external tensions.
 My study aims to address the broader puzzle of how social enterprises address these tensions arising out of dual missions.
 More specifically, I identify the different mechanisms and changes that organizations undergo when they certify their dual missions through third parties.
+Using hand-collected data for case studies and qualitative inductive analysis, I identify the different organizational processes and practices that enable them to fulfil socio-environmental and financial goals simultaneously.

 This study is focused on South Asia (India, Bangladesh, and Myanmar).
-The identified firms strive to contribute to the economic development of developing nations.
+The identified firms strive to contribute to the economic development of these developing nations.
 Further, social entrepreneurship is a relatively new phenomenon in this region.
-Each firm in my dataset aims to pursue one or more of the aforementioned social missions.
+Each firm in my dataset pursues one or more of the aforementioned social missions.
 By studying the entire population of certified B-Corps (i.e., Benefit Corporations certified by B-Lab, a US-based non-profit), I find the mechanisms whereby firms’ category and identity become established internally and externally.
 Moreover, I uncover different activities and mechanisms that can reinforce the notion of synergy between financial and social missions.
 Thus, I identify different activities by which firms can be financially profitable and socially impactful simultaneously.
 I also find several economic and strategic benefits of adopting social missions, which include attractiveness in the labor market, organizational identification, and recognition from future investors and clients.

 Presented at: Selected as “Showcase Presentation” at B-Academic Paper development workshop 2020; AOM ONE Division Doctoral Consortium (2019); AOM SIM Division Research Development Workshop (2019); University of Virginia – Summer Seminar on Stakeholder Theory (2019); B-Academic Roundtable (2019); EGOS (2020); EURAM (2020)